 It’s easy for middle NZ to scream foul at the behaviour of the “Roast Busters”, blaming and shaming them.
 Not as easy, though, to realise these boys are a product of their environment.

 A recent TV experiment in the UK showed seven of nine children followed a stranger out of a park when their parents were distracted by a phonecall.
-Described as “horrible” and “disturbing”, […]
+Described as “horrible” and “disturbing”, the morning show’s […]